 The Edge Foundation leads the way in supporting and commissioning research to show the value of technical and professional education, showcase best practice and understand lessons learned.
 We often work with partner organisations when tendering for research to ensure that the findings are as relevant as possible to colleagues across the sector.

 This page provides details of any research tenders where we are currently looking for organisations or individuals to come forward to undertake pieces of work.
-If you have any questions about our research programme, you can contact our Research and Policy Manager, Andrea Laczik.
+If you have any questions about our research programme, you can contact our Head of Research, Andrea Laczik.

 School Inspection across the UK: A comparison of how school inspection contributes to school improvement in England, Wales, Scotland and Northern Ireland (2019-2020)